Weiss Ratings says now is best time to buy crypto

-Weiss Ratings, the independent rating agency that provides rating for stocks, ETFs, mutual funds, insurance companies, banks, and credit unions, says the currently low prices in the cryptocurrency market favors buying or investing in cryptocurrencies.
+Weiss Ratings, the independent rating agency that provides a rating for stocks, ETFs, mutual funds, insurance companies, banks, and credit unions, says the current low prices in the cryptocurrency market favors buying or investing in cryptocurrencies.

-this time round given the far prices have fallen from the January 2018 and last December peaks.
+this time around given how far the prices have fallen from the January 2018 and last December peaks.
 For those who project in the short term, the likelihood of price recovery is being kept alive with promises such as Baktt, which is to launch coming January, and possibility of approval of a U.S. exchange-traded fund (ETF) in February.

 Speaking about a long game, Tony Sagami, one of the early pioneers in the application of technical and quantitative analysis to mutual funds and stocks and who is also a leader at Weiss, wrote in a post earlier this month that investing in electronic cash might generate huge profits given that the society, in general, was moving to a cashless society.
 It may take years, but he gives an example of Sweden where the amount of cash in circulation has "dropped like a rock" 40 percent below its 2017 peak given the country was generally moving to a cashless society.